p-szymo/poetrydb_poem_generator/README.md

 ## List of files
-- **functions.py** - text file with functions, from api calls to the final poetry generator.
-- **RHYME_functions.py** - copy of the above file with minor adjustments and 3 new functions employing Allison Parrish's [pronouncing](https://github.com/aparrish/pronouncingpy) rhymer
 - **poem_generator_workbook.ipynb** - the main workbook, polished, from beginning to end.
 One can start by opening from the JSON file.
-- **RHYME_poem_generator_workbook.ipynb** - copy of the above file with minor adjustments and rhyming functions
+- **functions.py** - text file with functions, from api calls to the final poetry generator.
 - **poems_dictionary.json** - the hero poetry dictionary.
-- **poems_dictionary.txt** - backed up as a text file.
 - **poems_raw.txt** - the initial string compiled from PoetryDB.
 - **scrap_files** folder - backups, old workbooks, old texts/jsons, and other scraps